acusti/posthaste/README.md

 # Posthaste: _create content from the frontend_

 Allows you to create posts (of any built-in or custom post type) from the frontend in any theme.
-Features include support for custom taxonomies and post thumbnails, flexibility of placement, and a rich text editor,
+Features include support for custom taxonomies and post thumbnails, flexibility of placement, and a rich text editor.

 ## Description